LISA MARIE ROGALI

 BIOGRAPHY

-Award-winning American mezzo-soprano Lisa Marie Rogali has been praised for her “nuanced voice” and “spontaneity” on the stage.
-Opera News described her début performance with Minnesota Opera as “…a tour de force of diction, precision and pizzazz.”
-Ms. Rogali is quickly establishing herself as a versatile performer of opera and musical theatre as well as contemporary and concert music.
+Award-winning American mezzo-soprano Lisa Marie Rogali has been praised for her “warm, nuanced voice” and “spontaneity” on the stage.
+Opera News described her debut performance with Minnesota Opera as “…a tour de force of diction, precision and pizzazz.”
+Ms. Rogali's powerful stage presence and vocal versatility showcase her as an artist who excels across a variety of genres, including opera, musical theatre, and concert music.

 CRITICAL ACCLAIM